Western Region Growth Plan

 Protect parts with the relationship.
 Protect installed base with the technology.
 Replace lost capacity with M&A. Never compete with a rollup on commodity service price.
 Compete on the stack they cannot replicate.

-$155M baseline and $200M target inferred from public filings and recruiter intake conversations.
-Internal P&L will refine.
+$155M baseline and $200M target inferred from public filings and industry research.
+Internal P&L would refine.

 Growth without disruption.
 Earn trust first.
 Improve on what is already working.